 The pair of producers have reportedly joined forces with rights holders Lawrence Kuppin, David Salzman and Eric Gardner (who have controlled those TV rights since New World was sold in 1989, so this concept has gestated for a very long time).
 Future movie plans are unaffected.

 The apparent intention is to use the Hellraiser mythology established in the movie franchise and Clive Barker’s initial novella ‘The Hellbound Heart’ to create a new series that could be an anthology, or a more traditional narrative (it is not clear).
 The producers are reportedly seeking writers and a showrunner, before approaching a network or streamer.
 Again, nothing is certain.

 Do we need a Hellraiser series or is the feature film reboot being written by David S. Goyer a better way to take forward Clive Barker’s initial vision?
 Or can they both co-exist like Don Mancini’s Child’s Play series and the 2019 movie reboot?
 Let us know your thoughts in the comments below…MOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
 We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
 Please support us by not blocking ads on our site.
+And if you haven't already, why not scroll back up to the top of this post and rate this movie by clicking a star?
 Thank you.